prompt-toolkit/python-prompt-toolkit/docs/pages/upgrading.rst

   :class:`~prompt_toolkit.auto_suggest.ThreadedAutoSuggest`, they will become asynchronous by running in a background thread.

-  Furter, if the autocompletion code runs in a background thread, we will show the completions as soon as they arrive.
+  Further, if the autocompletion code runs in a background thread, we will show the completions as soon as they arrive.
 This means that the autocompletion algorithm could for instance first yield the most trivial completions and then take time to produce the completions that take more time.